alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/symlinks-for-multi-repos.md

 │ ...
 ```

-Notice that there are files with the same name and content in each project's directory.
+Notice that there are files with the same name and content in each project directory.
 Some examples of repeated files are:

 - Code style files:
   - `.editorconfig` (many languages)